 Parsley is a natural diuretic that helps to relieve bloating and water retention.
 It triggers urine production by the kidneys and rids excess water that can cause peripheral edema (x).
 As a dietary supplement, take 2,500 mg (scant 1 tsp) of parsley extract powder daily, or as directed by a physician (x).

 Dandelion root plays a role as a natural diuretic.
 It can increase the frequency of urination (x).
 Take dandelion root extract powder in servings of 1,000 mg (rounded 1/3 tsp) twice daily, or as directed by your physician (x).

 Grapefruit Seed Extract

-This can help activate the lymphatic system and also regulate fluid retention in the body.
+Grapefruit seed extract can help activate the lymphatic system and also regulate fluid retention in the body.
 It does this by increasing blood flow.
 It also promotes detoxification of toxins and waste products that can cause inflammation (x).
 Take grapefruit seed extract powder in servings of 500 to 1,000 mg up to three times daily (x).

 Fennel Seed Extract Powder

-This can help to get rid of inflammation-causing waste products and also relieve inflammation.
+Fennel seed can help to get rid of inflammation-causing waste products and also relieve inflammation.
 It possesses some anti-diuretic properties (x).
 As a dietary supplement, take fennel powder in servings of 1,000 mg (1/2 tsp) once or twice daily.
 The dosage may also vary depending on individuals (x).